 All groups have to check in.
-Laura went with our Head Guide August to register and I stayed with our equipment.
-Even once we had registered we had to wait until all the porters could past through their own checkpoint.
-One of the priorities at the porter’s checkpoint was weighing their packs to ensure they were not over a certain weight, I think it was 50 lbs.
+Laura went with our head guide August to register and I stayed with our equipment.
+Even once we had registered we had to wait until all the porters could pass through their own checkpoint.
+One of the priorities at the porters’ checkpoint was weighing their packs to ensure they were not over a certain weight, I think it was 50 lbs.
 In the past the porters had been taken advantage of and required to carry high weights, which would reduce the number of porters and therefore the overall costs.
-There were many groups starting their hikes and since we were one of the last to arrive at Machame Gate our porters would be among the last through their checkpoint.
+There were many groups starting their hikes and, since we were one of the last to arrive at Machame Gate, our porters would be among the last through their checkpoint.

 We had to wait about 2 hours before we had the opportunity to to start our hike.
 We ate our lunch while waiting.
 The waiting time was not completely uneventful as a monkey stole Siobhan’s banana and bun, and Laura got herself locked in a washroom.

-We heard a lot about the hiking on Kilimanjaro kept hearing the words “polepole”, pronounced polay-polay, a Swahili term meaning “slowly, slowly”.
-The idea being that success on Kilimanjaro was best found by setting a slow and steady pace.
-Our first day was not very polepole.
+We heard a lot about the hiking on Kilimanjaro and kept hearing the words “pole pole”, pronounced polay-polay, a Swahili term meaning “slowly, slowly”.
+The idea is that success on Kilimanjaro is best found by setting a slow and steady pace.
+Our first day was not very pole pole.
 We kept up a steady pace with only a few breaks.
-We came upon several large groups, one of over 20 hikers, they were very courteous and let us pass.
+We came upon several large groups, one of over 20 hikers; they were very courteous and let us pass.

-The vegetation was changing noticeably as we hiked.
+The vegetation changed noticeably as we hiked.
 It was becoming scrubbier, not as thick, less lichen and more moss.
-We had been hiking in the rainforest zone of the mountain.
-In the rainforest zone the tree branches overlap and form a canopy overhead and ferns and lichens dominate below producing a thick scenery of vegetation.
+We had been hiking in the rain forest zone of the mountain.
+In the rain forest zone the tree branches overlap and form a canopy overhead and ferns and lichens dominate below producing a thick scenery of vegetation.
 Just before arriving at Machame camp we entered a different zone called the Heath Zone.
-The Heath Zone occupies the landscape between 2800 m and 3350 m only a difference of 550 m.
-In contrast the Rainforest Zone existed in an altitude range from 1800 m to 2800 m.
+The Heath Zone occupies the landscape between 2800 m and 3350 m, only a difference of 550 m.
+In contrast, the Rainforest Zone existed in an altitude range from 1800 m to 2800 m.
 The amount of rainfall and temperatures decrease with altitude.
 The scrubbier vegetation we had been seeing was the transition from the Rainforest Zone to the Heath Zone.
 The Heath Zone does have less rainfall but due to the altitude is frequently covered by cloud.
 We would see this tomorrow as we climbed beyond the Heath Zone and above the clouds.

-The trail flattened out and we arrived at Machame Camp at 5:40pm and found our campsite at 5:45 pm, 4 hrs and 10 minutes after we had started.
+The trail flattened out and we arrived at Machame Camp at 5:40pm, locating our campsite at 5:45 pm, 4 hrs and 10 minutes after we had started.
 The target for this day was 5 hours so despite the crowds and Emily not feeling well we had set a strong pace.